kwilliamson34/arch-upskill/posts/nextjs.md

 In that case, you can use **Server-Side Rendering**.
 It will be slower, but the pre-rendered page will always be up-to-date.
 Or you can skip pre-rendering and use client-side JavaScript to populate data.

-#### Implement getStaticProps

-getStaticProps only runs on the server-side.
-It will never run on the client-side.
-It won’t even be included in the JS bundle for the browser.
-That means you can write code such as direct database queries without them being sent to browsers.
-Because it’s meant to be run at build time, you won’t be able to use data that’s only available during request time, such as query parameters or HTTP headers.

-getStaticProps can only be exported from a page.
-You can’t export it from non-page files.
-One of the reasons for this restriction is that React needs to have all the required data before the page is rendered.

-### Dynamic Routes

-TODO finished the module but need to fill in notes

 ### Page Path Depends on External Data

 TODO finished the module but need to fill in notes